Call Us: 240-452-4602

 How do you hang a tapestry on a ceiling?

-- Step 1: Evaluate the width of the tapestry utilizing a measuring tape.
+Step 1: Evaluate the width of the tapestry utilizing a measuring tape.

-- Step 2: Cut down at least 4 slips of hook and curl fastener that fit the measurement.
+Step 2: Cut down at least 4 slips of hook and curl fastener that fit the measurement.
 Each slip of hook and curl fastener comes out in 2 parts.

-- Step 3: Hot glue the slips of hook and curl fastener over the width of the tapestry, setting out at one border and working to the remaining.
+Step 3: Hot glue the slips of hook and curl fastener over the width of the tapestry, setting out at one border and working to the remaining.
 The slips should be separated evenly.
 A bigger tapestry will require additional slips.

-- Step 4: Climb up a ladder with your glue gun and the tapestry.
+Step 4: Climb up a ladder with your glue gun and the tapestry.

 This gums the additional side of the hook and curls slip to the ceiling.
 The vantage of this technique dwells in that the slips can be classified and the tapestry took out for house cleaning easily.

-- Step 6: Glue the 2nd slip to the ceiling with hot glue likewise, pulling it so that the material between the 1st slip and the 2nd is held tight to the ceiling.
+Step 6: Glue the 2nd slip to the ceiling with hot glue likewise, pulling it so that the material between the 1st slip and the 2nd is held tight to the ceiling.

-- Step 7: Repeat till all of the slips are affixed and the tapestry is level against the ceiling.
+Step 7: Repeat till all of the slips are affixed and the tapestry is level against the ceiling.

 If you are living in a rented house and trying out to keep off holes in the walls, here is how to hang a tapestry and all the same, get your protection deposit back: utilize self-adhesive Velcro tape to bind the tapestry to the wall.

 How do you hang a tapestry with Command hooks?

 Choose where you would wish to hang the tapestry.
 Big, clean walls are an outstanding choice for a tapestry, although tapestries do work just fine in baths and smaller blank spaces as well.

 Note the wall wherever the 2 top nooks of the tapestry will be.
-Make sure to assess the distance from the ceiling to all corner point in order to be sure they are at equivalent heights on the wall.
+Make sure to assess the distance from the ceiling to all corner points in order to be sure they are at equivalent heights on the wall.

-Get the Command Strips away of their boxing and divide them.
+Get the Command Strips away from their boxing and divide them.
 Pressing the Velcro faces of 2 strips collectively until they create a clucking sound.

 Set a lot of pairs of strips in that way so they are set up to use.